 Dubiel, J. & Kilner, D. (2017)

-Researchers prefer professional judgement in early years assessment.
-A study (unnamed, date) supports this over tick-box tracking.
+Researchers in early years assessment have long preferred informed professional judgement over tick-box tracking (Dubiel & Kilner, 2017).
 Tapestry uses observations, letting educators describe learner progress in their own words.
 This fits the recommended approach.

 Roberts-Holmes, G. (2021)